 Domestic Violence & Types of Orders

 If you are suffering from domestic violence, and are ready to ask for legal protection from your abuser, you may be concerned about what your options are.
-At The Law Office of Cary Goldstein, Esq., PC, our Beverly Hills family lawyers can help you obtain the right type of domestic violence restraining orders for you and your situation.
+At Cary Goldstein, Esq., PC, our Beverly Hills family lawyers can help you obtain the right type of domestic violence restraining orders for you and your situation.
 Filing an order does not require any fees, and if ordered, must be followed.
 If the abuser continues to stalk, harass, abuse, or violate the order in any way, you must call the police immediately and notify law enforcement that the abuser is in civil contempt of the DVRO.

 The following are the different kinds of domestic violence orders: